bembit/veryseriousbusiness.xyz/src/content/posts/article-1.md

 At this exact point I felt I should just click the red X in the top right corner and leave the room, leave the house.

-<p class="middle">So I did what had to be done.</p>

-I dug up all the JavaScript files that could be responsible for this issue.
+So I dug up all the JavaScript files that could be responsible for this issue.
 I spent some more time checking the network requests and responses but they were fine.
 I checked the jQuery render function that takes in the response and..

 It looked good to me.